intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter/README.md

 Both `AdapterBase` and `AdapterBase<T>` add out-of-the-box support for the [IHealthCheck](/src/DataCore.Adapter.Abstractions/Diagnostics/IHealthCheck.cs) feature.
 To customise the health checks that are performed, you can override the `CheckHealthAsync` method.

-Whenever the health status of your adaper changes (e.g. you become disconnected from an external service that the adapter relies on), you should call the `OnHealthStatusChanged` method from your implementation.
+Whenever the health status of your adapter changes (e.g. you become disconnected from an external service that the adapter relies on), you should call the `OnHealthStatusChanged` method from your implementation.
 This will recompute the overall health status of the adapter and push the update to any subscribers to the `IHealthCheck` feature.

 ## IEventMessagePush